Reya-Labs/voltz-core/README.md

 Run: `npx hardhat createIrsInstance --network <networkName> --rate-oracle <rateOracleName> [--tick-spacing <tickSpacingValue>]`

 Where `rateOracleName` is the name of a rate oracle instance as defined in the `deployments/<networkName>` directory.
-E.g. it might be "MockTestRateOracle" on localhost, or "AaveRateOracle_USDT" on kovan.
+E.g. it might be "MockTestRateOracle" on localhost, or "AaveRateOracle_USDT" on goerli.

 #### List IRS Instances